Workday AI Compliance: What HR Teams Need to Know in 2026

 The problem: Recruiters see "62% match" and assume the candidate isn't qualified, without reading the actual resume.
 This creates disparate impact risk if the AI is biased.

 The fix: Train hiring teams to treat AI scores as advisory, not determinative.
 Require human review of all candidates before rejection.
+Implement a policy mandating at least one human touchpoint per applicant.

 ❌ Pitfall 3: No Employer-Specific Validation